Why do I look fat in pictures

 The Technical Truth

-Wide-angle lenses let you fit more into the frame from up close.
-That's why phones use them for selfies.
+Wide-angle lenses (like the one on your phone) let you fit more into the frame from up close.
 But the closer you are to any camera, the more exaggerated the nearest features become.
 Your nose, chin, or cheeks will look proportionally larger.
 It's not the lens distorting you.
 It's the distance.

-So yes, the camera can add ten pounds.
+So yes, technically, the camera can add ten pounds.
 It's not in your head.

-My aunt asked me why she looked fat in a photo I'd shared with her.
+When my aunt asked me why she looked fat in a photo I'd shared with her, I gave her the answer above.
+I explained the physics of light and lenses.

 She replied: "All I wanted to hear was 'No, you don't.'
 You failed."

 She was right.
-The correct answer isn't about focal lengths.
-It's: "You look great.
+The correct answer wasn't about focal lengths.
+It was: "You look great.
 The camera doesn't do you justice."